-The 'designer vagina' debate: As demand for genital cosmetic surgery swells, so does the criticism
+As more Indian women line up to get 'designer vaginas', some doctors ring ethical alarm bells

 “The two are very different issues but if you normalise genital cosmetic surgery, the other [female genital mutilation] also gets normalised by extension,” said Shaheeda Kirtane, co-founder of Sahiyo.

-Clitoral hood reduction is the medical equivalent of the traditional Bohra practice of khatna, Kirtane pointed out.
+Clitoral hood reduction is considered the medical equivalent of the traditional Bohra practice of khatna by many, Kirtane pointed out.
 “And it will become another reason to justify the medicalisation of khatna,” she said.

 However, doctors performing genital cosmetic surgeries for women say that the procedures should not be confused with female genital mutilation or cutting.
 “Here, the intent of performing the surgery is to improve sexual gratification,” said Desai.